Codesauna/mortgage-repayment-calculator-main/README.md

 ## Submitting your solution

-Submit your solution link in the Internshala platform.
+Submit your solution link with both the Github repo and Deployment link in the Internshala platform.